Oracle Archived Log Settings

-- In the Archived logs section, specify how Veeam Backup & Replication must process archived logs on the Oracle VM:
+- In the Archived logs section, specify how Veeam Backup & Replication must process archived redo logs on the Oracle VM:

 - Select Delete logs older than <N> hours or Delete logs over <N> GB if you want Veeam Backup & Replication to delete archived logs that are older than <N> hours or larger than <N> GB.
 The log size threshold refers not to the total size of all logs for all databases, but to the log size of each database on the selected Oracle VM.

-- To back up Oracle archived logs with Veeam Backup & Replication, select the Backup log every <N> minutes check box and specify the frequency for archived logs backup.
+- To back up Oracle archived logs with Veeam Backup & Replication, select the Backup log every <N> minutes check box and specify the frequency for archived log backup.
 By default, archived logs are backed up every 15 minutes.
 The maximum log backup interval is 480 minutes.